 3. If the Champion fails to make the weight, the title will be declared vacant, but the fight may still continue as a Championship bout.
 If the Challenger wins, he shall be declared the new Champion.
 If the Challenger fails to make the weight, the bout shall go on as a non-title bout.
 If the contest is for a vacant title and one of the Challengers fails to make the weight, the fight may continue as a Championship bout and if Challenger who has made the weight wins, he shall be declared the new Champion.

 4. Under no circumstances will the I.B.O. participate in, or sanction a bout for its title when one fighter is overweight; when there is a difference of more than 10 pounds between the two participants when the lighter of the two weighs more than 160 pounds and not more than 175 pounds; or 8 pounds between the two participants when the lighter of the two weighs more than 147 pounds and not more than 160 pounds; or 6 pounds between the two participants when the lighter of the two weighs more than 135 pounds and not more than 147 pounds; or 4 pounds between the two participants when the lighter of the two weighs more than 112 pounds and not more than 135 pounds; or 2 pounds between the two participants when the lighter of the two weighs less than 112 pounds.

 EXAMINATION AND SAFETY STANDARDS:

-as dictated by the local Commission.
+Prior to the contest, each contestant must also receive a physical examination and approval by the physician appointed by the local Commission.
+The examination shall meet the standards as dictated by the local Commission.
 At least two physicians shall be present at ringside and be seated at close proximity to each boxer’s corner.